Captain Munnerlyn: 2012

-2013 season
+2013

 Prior to the start of training camp, Munnerlyn told ESPN, "I want to help my team get to the playoffs," he said.
 "I haven't been to the playoffs yet, and I've been in the league for four years.
 That's my No. 1 goal."
 Munnerlyn wound up starting all 16 games for the first time as a Panther at cornerback.
 He collected two interceptions and led the team with a career-high 13 passes defensed.
 He returned both interception for touchdowns, tying his own record from the previous season and becoming the new owner of the franchise record with five interception returns for touchdowns.
 The five interception returns for touchdowns through his first five seasons were tied for the most for any NFL player that began his career since 1970.
 Munnerlyn finished third on the team with a career-high 74 tackles and posted a career-high 3.5 sacks, three quarterback pressures, one forced fumble and one fumble recovery, playing a key role as a member of a defensive unit that ranked second in the NFL in total defense and points allowed and led the league in sacks while finishing second in rushing defense and sixth in passing defense.
 In Week 6 at Minnesota, he ripped the ball away from Vikings running back Adrian Peterson to force a fumble.
 In Week 7, he set the second fastest touchdown to start a game in team history after he intercepted a pass by Rams quarterback Sam Bradford on the first offensive play of the game and returned it 45 yards for the score, coming 21 seconds into the game; later in the game, he also recovered a fumble by wide receiver Tavon Austin that set up a field goal for the Panthers.
 In Week 13 at the Miami Dolphins, he compiled a single-game career-high and team-leading 13 tackles as the Panthers won 20–16.
 On December 15, he set the franchise record with his fifth career interception return for a touchdown after he picked off Jets' quarterback Geno Smith and returned it 41 yards for the score, surpassing the previous mark of four by Mike Minter from 1997 to 2006; in that game, he also established a single-game career high with two sacks as he brought down Smith for losses of seven and eight yards.
 The following week against the New Orleans Saints, he was credited with 1.5 sacks, one when he blitzed quarterback Drew Brees for a five-yard loss and the half combined with defensive end Greg Hardy to sack Brees for another five-yard loss.
 Munnerlyn helped the Panthers win the NFC South title in 2013 and earn the No. 2 seed in the NFC for the playoffs.